Aesop Fables

 Moral: Heaven helps them that help themselves first.

-There is currently one suggested moral for “Hercules and the Carter”
+There are currently 3 suggested morals for “Hercules and the Carter”

 Why not suggest your own moral!